Est. 1905

 The Ranch

 Six generations on the same land.
-A working hunting and cattle operation in central Texas.
+A working hunting and cattle operation in Central Texas.

 W. E. and M. E. Monteith at the Monteith Ranch, mid-20th century.